Game Day

 I believe we all want to be good parents.
 We encourage our children's participation in sports because we believe they (and us) benefit through their involvement in the group experience.
 We want to believe that our attendance and support helps our children play better on the field.
 Most of us want what is best for our children on the athletic field.
 We want a positive environment that teaches the values of positive sportsmanship...

-Don't Criticize Your Child's Athletic Performance
+Good Idea to Criticize Your Child's Athletic Performance??

 The last thing a child needs to hear is a parent criticizing their performance or giving coaching pointers.
 What they want most is unconditional support and encouragement, not criticism.